 Comments: Drainage appears to be working well at time of inspection.
-Volume test performed with water (tub) fixtures run for approx. 30 minutes at time of inspection with no noticeable issues noted.
+Volume test performed with water (tub) fixtures run for approx.40 minutes at time of inspection with no noticeable issues noted.

 Note: While some water was run down the drains, this cannot simulate the waste flows characteristic of full occupancy.
 Unless specified, fixtures and vessels were not filled to capacity for leak testing in order to prevent inadvertent water damage to the property.
 This means that some leaks may go undetected.
-Comprehensive water leak testing, including hydrostatic testing,

-I=Inspected NI=Not Inspected NP=Not Present D=Deficient I NI NP D older homes (40+ years), foundation performance. more baths.
-Fixtures with homes with previous found There was limited, undersize concealed slip-joint conne es 24 hours.
-Such testing is recommended in dation repair and homes with evidence of poor zed or no access to the underside of one or ctions shall be provided with an access panel or other approved arrangement so as to these drain lines or determine whether they were slip joint or cemented.
+Comprehensive water leak testing, including hydrostatic testing, is available from licensed plumbers, but typically takes 24 hours.
+Such testing is recommended in older homes (40+ years), homes with previous foundation repair and homes with evidence of poor foundation performance.
+There was limited, undersized or no access to the underside of one or more baths.
+Fixtures with concealed slip-joint connections shall be provided with an access panel or utility space as least 12" in its smallest dimension or other approved arrangement so as to provide access to the slip connections for inspection and repair.
+We were not able to evaluate these drain lines or determine whether they were slip joint or cemented.